Kanyi254/Expanding-Into-Airlines-Project/README.md

 ## Insights
 The project shouldn't be considered for real life use as the dataset provided missed a lot of necessary details.
+Should be used for edcutational purposes only